Richie Roberts: Investigating Frank Lucas and "Blue Magic"

 Lucas was a petty criminal until he became associated with Harlem crime lord Ellsworth "Bumpy" Johnson (1905-1968).
-After Johnson's death, Lucas sought advancement by bypassing the Italian Mafia's control of the New York City heroin trade and obtained his heroin direct from Asia's Golden Triangle, often travelling to Bangkok, Thailand and utilizing military personnel to transport narcotics.
-Lucas frequently boasted that he smuggled heroin back to the United States using the coffins of American servicemen killed in the Vietnam War.
-However, this claim has been denied by his associate in Southeast Asia, Leslie "Ike" Atkinson (who was nicknamed "Sergeant Smack" by the Drug Enforcement Administration investigators).
-Atkinson claimed that the drugs were transported in furniture as well as the coffins.
-However, not within the bodies, but in holed out portions on the bottom.
+After Johnson's death, Lucas sought advancement by bypassing the Italian Mafia's control of the New York City heroin trade and obtained his heroin direct from Asia's Golden Triangle, often travelling to Bangkok, Thailand, and using military personnel to transport narcotics.
+Lucas frequently boasted that he smuggled heroin back to the United States by using the coffins of American servicemen killed in the Vietnam War.
+However, that claim has been disputed by his associate in Southeast Asia, Leslie "Ike" Atkinson, who was nicknamed "Sergeant Smack" by the Drug Enforcement Administration investigators.
+Atkinson claimed that the drugs were transported in furniture, coffins, and holed-out portions on the bottom but not in bodies.

-Lucas, and his associates (largely drawn from family and close friends), sold heroin under the name "Blue Magic", and claimed that it was 98-100% pure when shipped from Thailand.
+Lucas and his associates, who were largely drawn from family and close friends, sold heroin under the name "Blue Magic" and claimed that it was 98-100% pure when it was shipped from Thailand.
 However, it was cut with mannite and quinine and resulted in a final product that was only 10 percent pure when it hit the streets.
-However, this was much better than the rival "brands," which were lucky to be at 5 percent purity and likely less.
-By bypassing the trafficking middlemen, using innovative shipping, and providing a higher quality product, Lucas was able to dominate the market through the sale of heroin at inexpensive prices.
-Lucas claimed that he earned $1 million a day selling heroin from his base of operations on 116th Street in Manhattan, although this was later believed to be an exaggeration.
+However, that was much better than the rival "brands," which were lucky to be at 5 percent purity and likely less.
+By bypassing the trafficking middlemen, using innovative shipping, and providing a higher-quality product, Lucas to dominated the market through the sale of heroin at inexpensive prices.
+Lucas claimed that he earned $1 million a day selling heroin from his base of operations on 116th Street, Manhattan, but that was later believed to be an exaggeration.
 Roberts disclosed on the WBGO 88.3 public radio program Conversations With Allan Wolper that heroin dealers in New York area were claiming their drugs were "Blue Magic," hoping to take advantage of the publicity generated by American Gangster.